Lions experience at Monarto Safari Park – the only 360 degree lion experience in Australia

 Are you brave enough to enter the lion’s den and get right up close to these amazing majestic predators?

-Just like the popular Great White Shark diving experience, visitors to Monarto Zoo can now enter the lion’s den and be surrounded by the amazing lions.
+Just like the popular Great White Shark diving experience, visitors to Monarto Safari Park can enter the lion’s den and be surrounded by the amazing lions.

 READ OUR REVIEW BELOW

 Travel by bus to the lions’ enclosure, enter through a tunnel and emerge within an arm’s length of the largest pride of lions in Australasia.

 The project is all about reversing the traditional zoo experience and effectively puts visitors in a cage, with the lions roaming their ten hectare enclosure.

 During your Lions 360 visit you will see the lions being fed a little snack (they eat about 7kg of meat a day).
 You can add a lion feeding experience if you would like to feed them yourself.
 Children need to be 10 years or older to feed the lions.

 There is a van parked into an entrance with seats that you can enter, where you may experience the lions climbing on top of the vehicle, like we did below.

 The lions have been very interested in young children – especially the squealing ones, so be aware they may get a bit of attention.

 The big question everyone wants to know is, Do they wee on people in the den?
 Well, it hasn’t happened yet, but since the cage is open to liquid, it could happen.
 You may have to watch out for drooling though if feeding them while they are above you.
 Also sand and mud may fall from their claws too.
 We did not experience anything falling on our heads during our visit (apart from a bit of rain).